decomplecting/lg-checkers/README.md

 Some notes:

-* There is no 'right' answer; it is a design challenge in part, to see how the challengee think and approaches the problem.
+* There is no 'right' answer
 * This is intended to take no more than a few chronological days of effort.
-* The depth and scope of the attempt is up to the challenge.

 Some possible functionality areas to design and implement: